 I am a PhD student at the Department of Computer Science and Engineering at the University of California, San Diego.
-My advisors are Stefan Savage and Geoff Voelker.
+I'm fortunate to be advised by Stefan Savage and Geoff Voelker.

-My work centers on empirical analysis of real-world threats, including ransomware attacks on hospitals, large-scale email abuse, automotive security, and broader threats to critical infrastructure.
-I am a part of the Sysnet and CryptoSec research groups at UC San Diego.
+I study real-world cybersecurity problems through empirical measurement.
+My recent work has looked at ransomware affecting hospitals, large-scale email abuse, automotive security, and other threats to critical infrastructure.
+I'm a member of the Sysnet and CryptoSec research groups at UC San Diego.
 My hometown is Bangalore (ಬೆಂಗಳೂರು), India.

 - 2026.
 CSE Doctoral Award for Excellence in Service and